 It can also be helpful to write down your symptoms and side effects and how severe they are.
 If you have a My records booklet, you can use the symptom diary there.
-This can help you learn whether they are getting worse or improving.
-You can show this to your healthcare team to find out whether the doses of any of your medicines need changing.
+This can help you see whether they are getting worse or improving.
+You can show this to your healthcare team to see if the doses of any of your medicines need changing.